-Johnny Lee Lane is the Senior Educational Advisor for Remo, Inc. and lives in Indianapolis, Indiana.
+Johnny Lee Lane lives in Indianapolis, Indiana.
 Lane is one of the Nation’s foremost college percussion educators and previously served as Professor of Music and Director of Percussion Studies at Eastern Illinois University for 28 years (1974-2002).
 He also spent three years at Indiana University School of Music at IUPUI (2002-2005), and two years at Tennessee State University (1972-1974).
+He is the former Director of Education at Remo(2005-2018).
+Is now Adjunct Professor at Butler University.
 At Eastern, Lane developed one of the finest total percussion programs in the nation.

 In 1979, Lane was elected to the PAS Board of Directors, where he served for nearly ten years.
-During that time, he started what was called the PAS 100% CLUB, also in charge of recruiting new members.
-Then served again on the Board of Advisors from 2012-2018.
-He was Inducted into the Conn-Selmer Institute Hall of Fame 2019.
+During that time, he started what was called the PAS 100% CLUB and also in charge of recruiting new members.
+Then again 20012-2018.
+He was inducted into the Conn-Selmer Institute Hall of Fame (2019).

 Lane received the PAS Lifetime Achievement in Education Award at the 2007 International Percussive Arts Society Convention in Columbus, Ohio.
 Lane is also on the Board of Directors for 317 Performing Arts.